-Thank you for taking the time to read my post and provide your feedback.
+Thank you for taking the time to read my post and especially for sharing your thoughts.

 It is clear that you and I have dramatically different viewpoints on the necessity and nature of a smarter grid.
 I am not of the opinion that we are in the midst of a crisis in our legacy AC grid, but I absolutely believe that one is looming and sooner then most folks think.
 I am not alone in this viewpoint.
 For example, the Electric Advisory Committee, in its January 2009 report, "Keeping the Lights on in the New World," reports:

 “. . . the current electric power delivery system infrastructure . . . will be unable to ensure a reliable, cost-effective, secure, and environmentally sustainable supply of electricity for the next two decades . . .
 Much of the electricity supply and delivery infrastructure is nearing the end of its useful life.”

 The members of the EAC are not romantics, extremists or naive.
 Nor are they acedemics, policy wonks, bureaucrats or politicians.
 They are the leaders of the electric utility industry, the folks who are responsible for the planning, construction, operation, maintenance and management of the grid.
 To ignore their informed and expert opinion would be foolhardy.
 That is why the industry has been investing billions upon billions of dollars in measures to move to a new kind of grid . . . renewable energy resources, demand response programs, automated distribution automation systems, and many more.